Fauzannnnh/blog.eenthlh.xyz/src/readme.md

 actionText: My blog
 actionLink: /blog/
 features:
-  - title: This website is open source.
+  - title: This website is open source
-    details: See source code on my github.
+    details: See source code on my Github.
-  - title: blog under MIT license.
+  - title: Blog under MIT license
-    details: see license on my source code.
+    details: See license on my source code in Github.
+  - title: Blog under development
+    details: Blog under development by me on Github.
 footer: Made with ♥️ by Fauzan
 pageClass: homepage
 ---